 using-render% : (implementation?/c render<%>) = (render-mixin render%) root-path : (or/c path-string? false/c) = #f doc-id-str : (or/c path-string? false/c) = #f

 Let source be a function in sources.
 The source function normally returns serialized information, info, which was formerly obtained from serialize-info in render<%>.
 The result of source can optionally be another function, which is in turn responsible for returning a list of infos.
 Finally, each info can be either serialized information, a #f to be ignored, or a value produced by make-data+root or make-data+root+doc-id, from which data part is used as serialized information, the root part overrides root-path for deserialization, and the doc-id part (if any) overrides doc-id-string to identify the source document.

-The demand-source function can effectively add a new source to sources in response to a search for information on the given tag.
-The demand-source function returns #f to indicate that no new sources satisfy the given tag.
+The demand-source-for-use function can effectively add a new source to sources in response to a search for information on the given tag in the given rendering, where use-id is unique to a particular rendering request, a particular transfer (in the sense of xref-transfer-info), or all direct queries of the cross-reference information (such as through xref-binding->definition-tag).
+The demand-source-for-use function should return #f to indicate that no new sources satisfy the given tag for the given use-id.

 Since the format of serialized information is specific to a rendering class, the optional using-render% argument accepts the relevant class.
 It defaults to HTML rendering, partly because HTML-format information is usable by other formats (including Latex/PDF and text).